michaldziuba03/code-samples/social-login/README.md

 });
 ```

+In the `findLinkedAccount` function we just query the `federated_accounts` table, if federated account found, we return the id of the actual user.
 > /link-account.ts
-In the `findLinkedAccount` function we just query the `federated_accounts` table, if `federatedAccount` exists, we return the id of actual user.
 ```ts
 import { LinkAccountOptions, Providers } from './types';
 import {